Spectral-Spatial Global Graph Reasoning for Hyperspectral Image Classification: Proposed Methods

-where $W\in \mathbb{R}^{C_1 \times C_2}$ is the trainable parameters and the ReLU is used as the activation function $\sigma$.
-It can be seen that each district-level feature is enhanced since it has the global view that capturing the contextual information lying in all the other nodes.
+where $W\in \mathbb{R}^{C_1 \times C_2}$ is trainable parameters and ReLU is used as the activation function $\sigma$.
+It can be seen that each district-level feature $x$ is enhanced since it has a global view that captures the contextual information lying in all the other nodes.

-At last, these enhanced nodes need to be reprojected for recovering the shape of a pixel-level feature.
-In fact, the construction of pixel-level feature depends on the combination of reasonable descriptors since they possess specific connotations various from each other.
-In this paper, the node vectors after reasoning are considered as a group of bases which can span an effective feature space, where the information in any point can be inferred based on the linear aggregation of these vectors for the more complex semantic understanding.
-To this end, assume $G = \mathcal{G}(Z,X)=\left\{g_1,g_2,\cdots,g_K\right\} \in \mathbb{R}^{K \times C_2}, F=\left\{f_1,f_2,\cdots,f_{HW}\right\}$, the affinities $A \in \mathbb{R}^{K \times HW}$ between feature $F$ and node set $G$ are firstly measured in a new transformed space
+At last, these enhanced nodes need to be reprojected for recovering the shape of pixel-level features.
+The construction of pixel-level features depends on a reasonable combination of descriptors since they possess specific connotations that are various from each other.
+In this paper, the node vectors after reasoning are considered as a group of bases that can form an effective feature space, where the information at any point can be inferred based on a linear aggregation of these vectors for more complex semantic understanding.